Intro-Sci-Comp-UIowa/biol-4386-course-project-Jia-Zhao1998/README.md

 # Analyze Transcription Factor Pho4 Binding Sites and Nucleosome Occupancy in _Saccharomyces cerevisiae_
 This is for the course BIOL:4386: Intro to scientific computing in Spring 2021.
 This repository aims at following up C16 Nucleosome Occupancy Project (Bin He Lab) and adapted from Bin He's repository [C016-Pho4-binding_difference.](https://github.com/binhe-lab/C016-Pho4-binding-difference)

-> HB comment, delete after you read it: in technical writing, we typically don't use bold font to highlight things, unlike in grant writing

 ## Introduction/Background
 *Sacchromyces cerevisiae* or *S. cerevisiae*, the baker's yeast, is closely related to the second-most common yeast pathogen *Candida glabrata* or *C. glabrata*.
 More than 90% of their genes are 1-to-1 orthologs and yet the two species occupy different ecological niches: *S. cerevisiae* is primarily associated with plants and soil, and has been domesticated by human to ferment and leven food.
 While _C. glabrata_ is also found in soil and on plants, what distinguishes it from the former is its ability to colonize human hosts and cause infections in patients whose immune system is compromised.
 One of the key challenges for _C. glabrata_ to survive in the host environment is to adapt to the unique patterns of stress, e.g. host immune cell attacks.
 Given the similarity in their gene content, we hypothesize that rewiring of the stress response networks play a major role in this adaptation.
 To better understand how gene regulatory networks for stress responses evolve, we study the phosphate starvation stress (PHO) response, whose regulation has been well studied in _S. cerevisiae_, allowing us to dissect changes in its structure and the functional consequences in _C. glabrata_.